 One way to help transition to a digital check-in experience is to integrate your event management software (EMS) with your event check-in platform.
 This integration will make sure that the event registration data from your EMS is synced with the check-in software, making the process smooth and simple once the attendees arrive on-site.
 And while some EMS solutions already have native check-in features, integrating with a dedicated check-in software can significantly augment the on-site registration capabilities.

-One such event check-in software that offers seamless integrations is Boomset.
-The Boomset platform specializes in streamlining the on-site check-in and registration process through features like QR code scanning, self-check-in kiosks, on-demand badge printing, and more.
-Of course, all of these features are even more powerful when they are synced with the registration data from your event managements software, such as Bizzabo.
+One such event check-in software that offers seamless integrations is Bizzabo's onsite solution.
+Bizzabo's onsite solutions allow event marketers to streamline the on-site check-in and registration process through features like QR code scanning, self-check-in kiosks, on-demand badge printing, and more.
+Of course, all of these features are even more powerful when they are synced with the registration data from your event management software.
 Event software integrations like this eliminate the need to migrate data from one platform to the other, creating a simple experience for both organizer and attendee.

 4) Create a Logical On-site Check-In Flow